IBM/D2A/leaderboard/README.md

 ## Data

-All the data is dervied from the original [D2A dataset](https://developer.ibm.com/exchanges/data/all/d2a/).
+All the data is dervied from the original [D2A dataset](https://developer.ibm.com/exchanges/data/all/d2a/) which contains many kinds of data to help with program analysis.
+In order to understand the impact of different data on predictions, we use them in isolation and in combination.
+The dataset also contains two kinds of labels, auto-lebeler labels and after-fix labels.
+The leaderboard makes use of both kinds of labels.

+Details of different kinds of data and the corresponding labels are given below.
+The D2A dataset contains a lot more information which we could not use in the leaderboard tasks.
+You can read about it [here](https://github.com/IBM/D2A/blob/main/docs/dataset_stats.md).

 1. Infer Bug Reports (Trace): This dataset consists of Infer bug reports, which are a combination of English language and C Programming language text.
 3. Bug function source code (Function)